David O'Brien

 Assistant Vice Chancellor for State and Federal Relations

-Linda is a Mexican immigrant from Aguascalientes, Mexico and is one of six children.
-She holds a Political Science B.A. from California State University, Fullerton, with minors in Spanish & Chicano/a Studies and an M.A. in Leadership, Policy, and Politics from Teachers College, Columbia University.
+Dr. Vazquez holds a Political Science B.A. from California State University, Fullerton, with minors in Spanish & Chicano/a Studies and an M.A. in Leadership, Policy, and Politics from Teachers College, Columbia University.
+She earned her doctorate in Organizational Change & Leadership at the University of Southern California.